imBilalx/YTChatBot/README.md

 ### Usage

 Provide a YouTube link in the text box and receive a quick summary.
 You can also ask follow-up questions about the video, or ask to summarize a different video.
 The application is also live and can be used directly without any installation at https://ytchatbot.streamlit.app/

+### Research Paper

+For more detailed analysis and the research behind this project, check out the research paper [here](docs/final.pdf).